 LUWIZ

-SEO · 10 min de lecture
+SEO · 11 min de lecture

-Learning GEO: the complete guide
+Learning GEO in 2026: the complete step-by-step guide

-Cyril QuesnelCyril Quesnel·16 juin 2026·10 min de lecture
+Cyril QuesnelCyril Quesnel·16 juin 2026·11 min de lecture

-Learning GEO: the complete guide
+Learning GEO in 2026: the complete step-by-step guide

-What you need to master before learning GEO
+What to master before learning GEO

 The reason is mechanical.
 A generative engine can only cite what it reads.
 If a page is not accessible to crawlers, no generative optimization will make it appear in an AI answer.
-GEO therefore inherits directly from the prerequisites of search optimization: crawlability, indexing, editorial quality.
+GEO therefore directly inherits the prerequisites of search: crawlability, indexing, editorial quality.
 Before adding the generative layer, make sure you master these basics.
-If you are getting started, our guide to learning SEO lays the indispensable groundwork.
+If you are starting out, our guide to learning SEO lays the essential groundwork, and our comparison GEO vs SEO clarifies what changes between the two disciplines.

 Key takeaway

 GEO is not a replacement for SEO, it is an extension.
 The same technical foundations serve both.
-What changes is the end goal: moving from the click earned to the citation obtained in an AI-generated answer.
+What changes is the end goal: moving from the click earned to the citation obtained inside an AI-generated answer.

 The key concepts of GEO